A non-local area preserving curve flow: Introduction

 \begin{thm} Suppose $\gamma(u,0)$ is a strictly convex curve (i.e. $k(0)>0$) in the plane $\mathbb{R}^{2}.$ Assume $\gamma(t):=\gamma(u,t)$ satisfies the following evolving equation

-where $k$ is the curvature of the curve $\gamma(t)$ , $N$ is inward pointing unit normal vector to the curve and $\alpha(t)=\frac{1}{L}\int^{L}_{0} \frac{1}{k}ds. $ Then the curve flow problem (\ref{tf}) has the global solution $\gamma(t)$, for all $t\in [0,\infty)$.
+where $k$ is the curvature of the curve $\gamma(t)$ , $N$ is inward pointing unit normal vector to the curve and $\alpha(t):=\alpha(\gamma(t))=\frac{1}{L}\int^{L}_{0} \frac{1}{k}ds. $ Then the curve flow problem (\ref{tf}) has the global solution $\gamma(t)$, for all $t\in [0,\infty)$.
 Furthermore, the non-local curve flow(\ref{tf}) preserves the area enclosed by the evolving curve and keeps the strictly convexity under the evolution process.
 More over, $\gamma(t)$ converges to a circle in the $C^{\infty}$ sense as time t goes into infinity. \end{thm}

-The difficulty in the study the non-local flow (\ref{tf}) lies in treating the possible collapsing point where $k=\infty$ of the evolving curve at any finite time.
-To overcome this, we use the support function trick, which has also been used by B.Chow and B.Andrews in the Gauss curvature flow and in the curve shortening flow.
-We show the global existence of the support functions is equivalent to the globally existence of the non-local flow (\ref{tf}).
+Note that circles are stationary solutions to (\ref{tf}).
+We may assume that $\gamma(u,0)$ is not a circle.
+Otherwise, the result is obvious.
+The interesting part in the study the non-local flow (\ref{tf}) lies in treating the possible collapsing point where $k=\infty$ of the evolving curve at any finite time.
+To overcome this, we use the maximum principle argument.
+The behavior of the curve flow is by using the isoperimetric defect property for closed convex curves.
+For the local existence of the flow, we can decompose the curvature radius function into two parts, which give a linear PDE and nonlinear ODE.
+We get the local existence of the curve flow by solving the PDE first and then solving the ODE.
+As a comparison, we shall present the support function trick (\cite{JP} \cite{P}), which has also been used by B.Chow and B.Andrews in the Gauss curvature flow and in the curve shortening flow.
+We can show that the global existence of the support functions is equivalent to the globally existence of the non-local flow (\ref{tf}).
 However, this part is new in the research of the non-local flows.
+The convexity of the evolving flow is proved by the use of maximum principle to the curvature evolution equation.
+We can show that the curvature of the evolving curve is also uniformly bounded from below by a positive constant.
+Hence, using the area of the region enclosed by the evolving convex curve is uniformly bounded, we know that the convex region is uniformly contained in a fixed ball.
+By using Bonnesen inequality (in principle, we may also use John's ellipsoid lemma) \cite{OS}\cite{M} we know that the curvature of evolving flow is uniformly bounded and the evolving curve becomes more round, and then we get the global flow.
+We shall give full proof of this fact in section \ref{longtimeexistence}.
+To prove the convergence of the global flow, we need the argument of Gage-Hamilton \cite{GH} (see also the works \cite{G1} \cite{G2} \cite{GL} of Gage and gage and Yi Li).
 It is not clear to us how to get global existence of the area-preserving non-local flow for curves in non-flat surfaces.
-The convexity of the evolving flow is proved by the use of maximum principle to the curvature evolution equation.
-To prove the convergence of the global flow, we need the new isoperimetric inequality obtained Pan and Yang in \cite{PY}, where they used a trick of Gage in \cite{G1} and \cite{G2}.